Good Halloween Candy for Teeth: Stay Healthy on Fright Night

 While inflammation is a part of the body’s natural response to foreign organisms, chronic inflammation happens when there isn’t necessarily anything foreign to fight off.
 Any anti-inflammatory diet is sure to help master your inflammation levels.
 But binging on candy is a surefire way to heighten the body’s inflammation response.

-With that being said, the best way to eat candy is to do so in moderation.
+With that being said, one of the most mindful ways to eat candy is to do so in moderation.
 Even as a dentist in Lincoln, NE we’d be hard-pressed to tell patients to avoid candy altogether.
 Instead, you should be aware of how much candy you eat, and be informed and knowledgeable about overeating and the effects.
 Besides – if you eat less candy at a time, it’ll last much longer!

 Sugar and Inflammation